tolicenetworkshub/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0x02 shell to redirection and filter readme fille
+echo '0x02 shell to redirection and filter readme file'